REVOLT N REIGN Terms & GLOSSARY

 O

-An implicit timing rule meaning an effect resolves a single time when its trigger occurs.
-"Once" does not mean once per turn or once per game unless explicitly stated.
-Each effect resolves once unless stated otherwise — once per occurrence, per card, per trigger.
+RULE: “Once” does not mean once per turn or once per game unless explicitly stated.
+Each effect resolves once per occurrence, per card, per trigger.

 The player who began the game with the card in their deck.